acquire-project/acquire-docs/docs/api_reference.md

         stream_id (int): The ID of the stream for which available data is requested.

     Returns:
-        AvailableData: The AvailableData instance for the given VideoStream ID.
+        AvailableDataContext: Context manager for available data for the given VideoStream ID.
     """

     def get_configuration(self) -> Properties: